BaselLaserMouse/LaserControl/README.md

 * v0.6.50 - MPDS AOM: Is now linked to laser and changes frequency and power automatically.
 * v0.7.00 - startLaserControl now starts the laser and AOM.
 * v0.9.00 - More fine-grained options for setting AOM modes.
 Tested with laser.
+* v0.9.30 - Settings load and save from disk.